Snoring Treatment in Washington, DC

 - Small enough to fit in the palm of your hand.

-- Easy to carry when travelling.
+- Easy to carry when traveling.

-Snoring Appliance vs. CPAP
+What's the Difference: Snoring Appliance vs. CPAP Machine

 In the past, the gold standard for treatment was the CPAP (Continuous Positive Airflow Pressure) machine that pumps air through a facial mask to keep the airway open.
 While highly effective, the CPAP gets low marks from many users who find it difficult to tolerate while they sleep.
 In fact, studies show that discomfort and impractical while traveling are two popular reasons why CPAP compliance is often below 50%.
 Also, the awkward tubing and the need to locate electrical outlets while traveling lower usage.